~~~~ This is Page 3 ~~~~

 Engineering students at various schools here and in other countries have created different glove designs yielding spoken words from signed letters.
-The media (including Forbes) introduced them as a great white hope for communication by the Deaf with the hearing.
+The media (including Forbes) sees them as a great white hope for communication between Deaf and the hearing.

 Give us a break, please.
-All this can provide are letters of the alphabet.
+All this can provide are alphabet letters..
 You can do the same with pencil and paper.
-And what self-respecting Deaf person would stick a hand into such a contraption?
+And what self-respecting Deaf person would stick a hand into such contraptions?

 Oh No, Not Again !